The Risks of Recalling Some But Not All Employees in Ontarioachkarlaw-admin

 Potential Human Rights Concerns

-In addition to the employment agreement and policies, employers need to be aware of human rights obligations when recalling employees.
+In addition to the employment agreement and policies, employers need to be aware of human rights obligations when bringing employees back to work.

 Employers must not discriminate against employees on the basis of the protected grounds found in the Ontario Human Rights Code when provincially regulated or Canadian Human Rights Act when federally regulated.